 "My mom was coming with the baby and my sister and my dad and my brother went in for the other kids," said Josphine Krumley.

 Strenkowski and his wife Gemma said they took care of Jaxon every other weekend.
-They said they are grateful that the rest of the family made it out, but can't comprehend what life will be like without Jaxon.
+They said they are grateful that the rest of the family made it out, but can't comprehend what life will be like without Parks.

 Four people were taken to a hospital for treatment for smoke inhalation.
 Three of them have been released but a 21-year-old with Down Syndrome remains in the hospital.